ord4/isp-term-project/docs/report.md

 finish editing later they can save their work.
 This will store the timeline's current information in the database so it can be retrieved when they are ready to continue working on it.

+##### Implementations

+  - Store timeline as XML or JSON

+  - Decompose timeline data items into individual database cells

 #### Exporting a Timeline
 *This section is yet to be determined*